 Table of Contents

-Bitrate impacts performance because users need to have an Internet connection or mobile data speed with the bandwidth that exceeds the video’s bitrate.
+Bitrate impacts performance because users need to have an Internet speed that exceeds the video’s bitrate.
 That way, the user’s video player can download the video fast enough to ensure smooth playback.

-The problem is that these network conditions often fluctuate throughout the day, and different geographical regions have varying connection speeds.
-For example, video delivery to mainland China—with over 1.4 billion people—can be challenging due to low internet speeds on average.
+The problem is that network conditions often fluctuate and different geographical regions have varying connection speeds.
+For example, delivering video to mainland China, a region with over 1.4 billion people, can be challenging due to congested networks that contribute to low internet speeds on average.

-While broadcasters could offer lower bitrates that are accessible for nearly any device or bandwidth capacity, today’s viewers often expect much more.
-Over the top (OTT) platforms need to deliver high definition video that’s on par with normal TV viewing experiences as well.
+While broadcasters could offer lower bitrate streams that are accessible for nearly any device or bandwidth capacity, today’s viewers often expect much more.
+Over-the-top (OTT) platforms need to deliver high definition video that’s on par with normal TV viewing experiences, as well.

 Viewers that do have the capability to watch high-quality streams won’t bother watching poor-quality videos for long.
 In fact, video quality is the most important factor for 67% of viewers watching live streams.